At a Glance

 Universität Hamburg and Technische Universität Hamburg-Harburg

 Enroll in courses with German students studying government, economics, social sciences, humanities, mathematics and sciences.
-For almost 50 years, the Universität Hamburg has been welcoming students studying through Smith, the only U.S. program in Hamburg.
+For more than 50 years, the Universität Hamburg has been welcoming students studying through Smith, the only U.S. program in Hamburg.

 Tutorials and Academic Assistance